 History seems only to commemorate those who achieve the greatest triumphs, or commit the most heinous deeds.
-Falling between the gaps – or accidentally straddling them – brings few rewards.
-Take the nameless souls who discovered Colombia’s Ciudad Perdida (Lost City) in 1973: these men spent weeks in the jungle, fighting off clouds of mosquitoes and poisonous snakes, eventually discovering one of South America’s most important archaeological sites.
+Falling between the gaps – or accidentally straddling them – often leads to obscurity.
+Take the nameless souls who discovered Colombia’s Ciudad Perdida (Lost City) in 1973, men who spent weeks in the jungle, fighting off poisonous snakes and clouds of mosquitoes, eventually discovering one of South America’s most important archaeological sites.

 Unfortunately, they then immediately set about ruining their chance of greatness by stealing everything of value.
 They didn’t stop until almost three years later when news of the find filtered back to the real world.

-But while the theft may have seen their names stricken from history books, and ruined large parts of the site for dedicated archaeologists, their initial pioneering did open up this ancient place to the modern world.
+While the theft may have seen their names stricken from history books, and ruined large parts of the site for dedicated archaeologists, their initial pioneering did at least open up this ancient place to the modern world.

 Now, 25 years since its “official” rediscovery, the Lost City receives hundreds of visitors a month, which, as my legs quiver beneath me, seems like an awful lot of masochists.
-Half an hour after leaving humanity behind, having zigzagged through a river twice, I am following a tour group up our first big ascent into the green.
+Half an hour after leaving humanity behind, having zigzagged through a river twice, I am at the back of the group as we make our first big ascent into the deep green.